This is the ultimate OrbusVR help guide, which teaches you everything you need to know about this virtual reality MMORPG game.

 Runemage players have to learn all the different spell movements in virtual reality, making it one of the more advanced classes in the game.

 The Shaman is the second Magical class.

-Shaman receives a few different totems and staffs can perform damage to enemies and heal themselves and teammates.
+Shaman receives a few different totems, and staffs can damage enemies and heal themselves and their teammates.

 Shaman also have a mask that they can wear to increase damage temporarily during battle.
 The Shaman class is similar to the Runemage, but easier to use in the game.

 No matter which class you pick, teamwork with other real-life players is required to make it through the game efficiently.
 Each class has its own advantages and disadvantages.
 The difficulty level mostly has to do with how hard attacks and spells are to execute in virtual reality.

 If you want to learn more about each class strengths and weaknesses, the video guide below is a really good starting point.
 Our OrbisVR review is just intended to introduce each class, but there are a lot of nuances to learn.

 In the next section of our OrbusVR help guide, we will go through some gameplay basics to help you get started playing the game.
 After that, we have some tips and tricks you should know and some more advanced gameplay tips.